DirkSteven/NetWoink/README.md

 ##  <a id = "notes"> 📝 Notes </a><br>
 <em>

 [1] <b>Network Scanning employs ARP Protocol, it starts scanning from the address range of 0-255 and is set to scan for 60 seconds.
 Therefore, some devices in the with greater range might be not scanned.
-It is recommended to set the addresses of the bevices starting from 0.  </b>
+It is recommended to set the addresses of the devices starting from 0.  </b>

 [2] <b>Moreover, It is recommendeed to select a LAN adaptor for the system for reduced latency and Network Scanning capabilities. </b>